Introducing Analytical CRM Strategic Framework in CRM

-At the end of this article, readers should be able to discuss analytical CRM in terms of:
+At the end of this article, readers should be able to discuss analytical CRM strategic framework in terms of:

 - Lifetime Value Analysis

 CRM is a management approach that seeks to create develop and enhance the relationship with carefully targeted customers CRM should be viewed as a strategic set of activities that commences with a detailed review of an organisation’s strategy and concludes with an improvement in shareholder value.
 The notion that competitive advantage stems from the creation of value for the customer and for the company is the key to the success of CRM.
 This demands that responsibility for value delivery is shared across functions and her archives.

 Because CRM is a cross-functional activity. it can be difficult to withal a systematic approach. most companies today recognize that their future depends on the strength of their business relationships, and most crucially, their relationships with customers. before turning immediately to technology solutions, managers need to first consider CRM in the context of overall business strategy.
 CRM must actively reflect and reinforce the wider goals of the business if it is to be successful.

 The strategy development process, therefore, demands a dual focus on the Organisation’s business strategy and its customer strategy

 A comprehensive review of the business strategy which provides a realistic platform on which to construct the CRM strategy, as well as generate recommendations for general improvement.
 The organisation needs to fully understand its own competencies within a competitive context in order to be able to transfer them to the customer as customer value.

 The other half of the strategy equation is deciding which customers the business wants most to attract and to keep, and which customers it would prefer to be without.
 While the prior review of business strategy will be instrumental in reaching a judgment on broad customer focus, consideration of customer strategy will help to refine customer selection.
 This will frequently require a reappraisal of the way in which customers are approached and segmented and the way in which resources are allocated.